PAIDiPaidThis.com

 Why the price varies so much

-Interim services vary partly because there is no single fixed definition of one, so what is on the checklist differs from garage to garage.
-Some include the pollen filter or a brake check, others keep it to oil, filter and a visual once-over.
-As with a full service the labour rate is the biggest lever, and a main dealer can charge roughly double an independent for the same short job.
-Engine size and the oil grade your car needs move the parts cost a little.
-And location plays its usual part, with rates in the south east running higher than the north.
+Interim services vary for a simple reason: there is no single fixed definition of what one includes, so the checklist differs from garage to garage.
+Some throw in a pollen filter change or a full brake inspection, others keep it to oil, filter and a visual once-over of the basics.
+As with a full service, the labour rate is the biggest single lever on the final bill, and a main dealer can charge roughly double what an independent charges for the same short job.
+Engine size and the oil grade your car specifies move the parts cost a little either way.
+Ownership matters too: cars still inside their manufacturer warranty are often tied to dealer servicing to keep that warranty intact, while an older, out-of-warranty car is free to go anywhere, which is usually where the independent price advantage shows up.
+Location plays its usual part as well, with labour rates in the south east running higher than in the north, so the same job booked in two different towns can land at noticeably different prices.

 How to pay less

-• Compare local garages on BookMyGarage or WhoCanFixMyCar rather than defaulting to the dealer.
+• Compare quotes from local garages through a booking site rather than going straight to the dealer.

-• Ask exactly what the interim covers, since the list varies more between garages than a full service does.
+• Ask each garage exactly what their interim service covers before comparing the price, since the checklist varies more here than it does for a full service.

-• Bundle it with other work like a tyre change or an air-con re-gas to save a separate labour charge.
+• Bundle the interim with other work you already need, such as a tyre change or an air-con re-gas, so you only pay one call-out or labour charge.

 Common questions